-Parents and students understand that to get the most out of their education at GCM, daily practice (like homework!) is necessary.
-Students enrolled in GCM agree with their parents to fulfill a minimum of practicing 6 days per week in an appropriate amount agreed upon by the parent and instructor.
+Parents and students understand that, in order to get the most out of their Conservatory education, daily practice is necessary.
+Students enrolled in The Geneva Conservatory of Music (GCM) agree with their parents to fulfill a minimum of practicing six days per week in an appropriate amount agreed upon by the parent and instructor.

 Parent attendance and participation in private lessons is strongly linked to excellent progress made by the student.
-For this reason, a parent or guardian must be present for the entire length of the private lesson for all children age 8 and under, so that the parent will be equipped to assist the child in his home practice.
-For children age 9 and up, a parent or guardian is strongly encouraged to attend lessons and supervise home practice in an age-appropriate manner.
+For this reason, a parent or guardian must be present for the entire length of the private lesson for all children ages 8 and under, so that the parent will be equipped to assist the child in home practice.
+For children ages 9 and up, a parent or guardian is strongly encouraged to attend lessons and supervise home practice in an age-appropriate manner.

 In emergency situations when a parent cannot attend the lesson, it is recommended to send a substitute with the child to take notes or video record the lesson.
 Parents are encouraged to take notes, use a video or audio recorder, and ask the teacher questions.

 Parent/guardian attendance in group classes is optional in most cases, but also encouraged.

 To get the most out of the program, students are expected to fully participate by attending all lessons, classes, and recitals.
 If a student must be absent due to illness or travel, prior notice must be sent to the instructor as early as possible.
 Insufficient practicing or absences for birthday parties and other social occasions are not considered valid by GCM.

 GCM presents at least four recitals each year: two end-of-semester recitals and two mid-semester recitals.
 Performances are a vital part of the program, and participation in at least one performance per semester is mandatory.